mdeguzis/SteamOS-Tools/docs/desktop-software-readme.md

 Kicks off an automated script to install Kodi, as provided by the [SteamOS Kodi repository](http://forum.kodi.tv/showthread.php?tid=197422)

 `firefox`
-sourced from Linux Mint LMDE 2.
+Sourced from Linux Mint LMDE 2.

+`chrome`
+Installs Google-Chrome-Stable from Google's download severs.

 `plex`
 Kicks off an automated script to install plexhometheatre.